microsoft/TextWorld/README.md

 ```

 ## Documentation
-For more information about TextWorld, checkout the [documentation](https://aka.ms/textworld-docs).
+For more information about TextWorld, check the [documentation](https://aka.ms/textworld-docs).

 ## Notebooks
 Check the [notebooks](notebooks) provided with the framework to see how the framework can be used.